 - What is required to apply to the Graduate School?

 - Official transcripts of all undergraduate study, including evidence of having received a bachelor's degree from an accredited university.
 (Those applying during their final undergraduate year will be required to submit a final transcript after completion of their bachelor's degree and before enrolling in their first semester of graduate study.)

 - A minimum 3.0 grade point average (on a four-point scale) in all previous undergraduate and graduate study.
 (Occasionally, applicants with a GPA lower than 3.0 may be admitted conditionally upon the recommendation of the department.)

 - A non-refundable application fee of $75.

 - Goals statement.
 (Follow this link for further instructions)

 - TOEFL scores for all international applicants.

-- If you are offered admission: The immunization laws for the District of Columbia require all students to provide proof of immunization.
+- If you are offered admission: The immunization laws for the District of Columbia require all students to provide proof of immunization prior to enrolling.
 Please visit the Student Health Services website for more information.

 - Where do I get more information on standardized tests?